 In a diagnostic assessment we use a variety of tools to try and find some answers to your difficulties.
-This begins with a conversation between you and I, because I want to know your perspective on these difficulties and I want to know how you understand yourself.
+This begins with a conversation between you and I, because I want to know your perspective on these difficulties, and I want to know how you understand yourself.
 It's also going to involve what the world of psychology calls "standardized measures", which are tools aimed at understanding your specific developmental difficulties in the areas of social, communication, sensory responsivity, and areas of interest.
 I also want to know what those that are in relationship with you have observed about these domains.
-Then we are going to put all of this information together to create a picture of your specific neurological strengths and challenges, and determine if you have an autism spectrum disorder.
+Then we are going to put all of this information together to create a picture of your specific neurological strengths and challenges and determine if you have an autism spectrum disorder.

 After we gain an understanding of your neurological strengths and differences we can start to create strategies to make your environment and relationships work better for everyone.
 People tend to like themselves better when they understand what's happening, so you may experience a better sense of self and self-worth.
 You will also be in a position to develop strategies for sensory accommodations, and ways to organize yourself and manage your time.